Washington Park

 Washington Park is a historic green space located in the heart of downtown Macon, Georgia.
 Situated at the intersection of College Street and Washington Avenue, the park is nestled among stately homes and flowering magnolias, offering a serene retreat in the urban landscape.

-Washington Park's landscape is characterized by lush vegetation and a canopy of trees, including two prominent palm trees at the base of the hillside.
+Lush vegetation and a canopy of trees characterize Washington Park's landscape, including two prominent palm trees at the base of the hillside.
 The park's design incorporates ornate cobblestone bridges that span the stone-lined streams, connecting to paved brick walkways made from the same material that once lined Macon's streets.

 Nature & Wildlife